Bayesian Gates for Reliable Logical Operations under Noisy Condition: Derivation of Bayesian Gates

 where $\Vc{\Z}(t)=(\Z_{1}(t),\Z_{2}(t),\Z_{3}(t))^{\Transpose}$ and

 Finally, by solving the above equation with respect to $\Vc{\Z}(t)$, we have

-where $\seq$ indicates that the integrals with respect to $\dW_{t}$ are interpreted as Stratonovich integrals \cite{Gardiner:1985tb}( see supplementary material for the detailed derivation).
-The three outputs, $\Z_{1}(t)$, $\Z_{2}(t)$, and $\Z_{3}(t)$, correspond to Bayesian NOR, XOR and AND gates, respectively, and therefore, this system can simultaneously compute these operations.
+where $\seq$ indicates that the integrals with respect to $\dW_{t}$ are interpreted as the Stratonovich integrals \cite{Gardiner:1985tb}( see supplementary material for the detailed derivation).
+The three outputs, $\Z_{1}(t)$, $\Z_{2}(t)$, and $\Z_{3}(t)$, correspond to Bayesian NOR, XOR, and AND gates, respectively, and therefore, this system can simultaneously compute these operations.
 By an appropriate transformation of variables, we can also implement OR, NOR, and NAND operations.
-Equation (\ref{eq:BGA}) contains $\sigma_{0}$ and $\mu$ as the system's parameters, indicating that optimal tuning of these parameter such that they coincide with those of the input $\Output(t)$ is necessary to conduct statistically optimal logical operations.
+Equation (\ref{eq:BGA}) contains $\sigma_{0}$ and $\mu$ as the system's parameters, indicating that the optimal tuning of these parameters such that they coincide with those of the input $\Output(t)$ is necessary to realize statistically optimal logical operations.
 However, the gate parameters may not be accurately adjusted in a real situation.
-In order to analyze the influence of a parameter mismatch, we introduce $\mu^{*}_{0}$ and $\sigma^{*}_{0}$ to specifically represent the system's parameters $\mu$ and $\sigma_{0}$ in Eq. \eqref{eq:BGA}, and therefore, Eq. \eqref{eq:BGA} is statistically optimal only when $\mu^{*}_{0}=\mu$ and $\sigma^{*}_{0}=\sigma_{0}$.
+In order to analyze the influence of such a parameter mismatch, we introduce $\mu^{*}_{0}$ and $\sigma^{*}_{0}$ to specifically represent the gate's parameters $\mu$ and $\sigma_{0}$ in Eq. \eqref{eq:BGA}, and therefore, Eq. \eqref{eq:BGA} is statistically optimal only when $\mu^{*}_{0}=\mu$ and $\sigma^{*}_{0}=\sigma_{0}$.

 \ignoreInFinal{